 Alongside the belief that consciousness is a burden too heavy to bear, another major element in Cohle’s philosophy is the belief that the self is an illusion.
 As Cohle puts it, people “labor under the illusion of having a self”, living “with total assurance that we are each somebody, when in fact everybody is nobody.”

 While the belief that humankind should intentionally work toward its own extinction has few adherents, the claim that the self is an illusion is now in fashion amongst a group of philosophers and neuroscientists working on the study of consciousness.

 Thomas Metzinger is one such philosopher.
 In a recent essay he writes: “I should come clean at this point and confess that I don’t believe in any such entity or thing as ‘the self’.”
 Or consider this passage from historian Peter Watson’s massive book on the history of ideas:

 There is no inner self.
 Looking “in,” we have found nothing—nothing stable anyway, nothing enduring, nothing we can all agree upon, nothing conclusive—because there is nothing to find.

-Just like Rust Cohle, Metzinger and Watson seem to be clinging to a Platonic/Christian framing of what constitutes a self.
-What they are asking for could only be satisfied by some thing that survives the death of the physical body; in other words a soul.
-Since this soul is nowhere to be found, then the self must not exist either.
+Just like Rust Cohle, Metzinger and Watson seem to be clinging to a Platonic-Christian idea of the self.
+What they are asking for could only be satisfied by some thing that survives the death of the physical body.
+In other words, a soul.
+Since the soul is nowhere to be found, they conclude that the self must not exist either.